 - Hospital Administrator

 MD/MPH Salary Scale

-Although salaries range across industries, the median wage for a general internist was $210,960 in May 2020 according to the Bureau of Labor Statistics.
+Although salaries range across industries, the mean annual wage for a general internist was $242,190 in May 2021 according to the Bureau of Labor Statistics.

 Request more information